-PSHE is part of the curriculum for all pupils, providing them with the opportunities to prepare for life, encouraging pupils to make informed decisions and providing a forum for discussion and debate about a range of issues and citizenship.
-We have started the Thrive programme this year, which is a tool that will help assess and support children's emotional and social development.
+Life Skills (PSHE) is part of the curriculum for all pupils, providing them with the opportunities to prepare for life, encouraging pupils to make informed decisions and providing a forum for discussion and debate about a range of issues and citizenship.
+We us the Thrive programme, which is a tool that will help assess and support children's emotional and social development.
 Our aim is to embed this approach to support children across our federation and enable all of them to achieve success in life.
 Computing Throughout the school, children use laptops, Ipads, digital media and control mechanisms to support and develop their learning.
 Computing is an integral part of the curriculum and is evident in every class's daily learning.
 We have a wide variety of software, which supports the curriculum from Reception to year 6.

 The school has its own website where parents can gain information.
 This can be found at firleschool.co.uk/ An essential part of developing children's understanding is ensuring that all pupils have safe access to technology and therefore e-safety is taught and explored by all pupils, appropriate to their age.
-Pupils also undertake design technology work from an early stage.
+Forest School We are very fortunate to have unlimited access to a nature reserve across from the school that we use for welly walks, Forest School and a number of outdoor activities.
+We have a fully trained Forest School teacher on our staff who works with all classes in developing outdoor survival skills as well as collaborative activities that embrace our local environment.